Browse by Medical Category

 We help to identify families that may have a hereditary renal (kidney) cancer syndrome and, when indicated, offer genetic testing, screening and support.

-The Familial RCC and VHL Disease clinical program is under the directorship of Dr. Othon Iliopoulos, MD, a medical oncologist and researcher focused on the biological basis of renal (kidney) cancer and other types of tumors.
+The Familial Renal Cell Carcinoma and von Hippel-Lindau Disease Clinic is an integral part of the Center for Cancer Risk Assessment (CCRA).
+It is led by Othon Iliopoulos, MD, a medical oncologist and researcher focused on the biological basis of renal (kidney) cancer and other types of tumors.

-In addition to providing genetic risk assessment we also specialize in providing comprehensive medical management for the above hereditary syndromes.
+In addition to genetic risk assessment, we also specialize in providing comprehensive medical management for the above hereditary syndromes.
 We are recognized as a VHL Clinical Care Center by the VHL Alliance.